HelenaStahl/Data-Scraping-Scripts/README.md

 ## Reddit API Script

-- **collect_hottest.py** : collects the 500 hottest posts in a specified subreddit.
+- **collect_hottest.py** : collects the 500 "hottest" posts in a specified subreddit.
 Writes one post per line to a JSON output file where the post is the dictionary under the "data" key.

 ## Beautiful Soup Scripts